 Best Passive Investment Rank #5: Fixed Income (Bonds)

 The 10-year yield was at only 0.51% in August 2020.
-But now, the 10-year bond yield is at ~4%.
-I would take advantage of this temporary spike in bond yields and buy Treasury bonds with 3-month, 6-month, 9-month, and 1-year durations.
-If and when inflation roles over, you’ll be glad you own Treasury bonds at 4.2% – 4.75% rates.
+But now, the 10-year bond yield is at ~4.55% and likely heading lower with the Fed cutting rates through 2025.
+I would take advantage of this increase in bond yields and buy Treasury bonds with 3-month, 6-month, 9-month, and 1-year durations.
+Elevated bond yield rates won't last forever.

-Long term, I believe interest rates will stay low for a long time.
+Long term, I believe interest rates will resume back on its downward path.
 Just look at Japanese interest rates, which are negative (inflation is higher than the nominal interest rate).
-When Treasury bills are yielding 5%, take advantage.
+As a result, buying bonds today for higher yield plus potential principal appreciation looks attractive.

 Bonds usually provide a good defensive allocation to an investment portfolio, especially during times of uncertainty.
 If you hold a government bond until maturity, you will get all your coupon payments and principal back.